tropo/tropo-agitate/README.md

 Asterisk Sound Files Available
 ------------------------------

 Refer to the wiki [Asterisk Core Sounds Available](http://github.com/tropo/tropo-agitate/wiki/Built-In-Asterisk-Sound-Files) page.
+This will also let you know how to add your own custom sound files.

 Adhearsion Dialplan Examples
 ----------------------------